paracamplus/aestxyz/README.md

 Paracamplus Docker Repository

-This repository contains the files to build Docker containers in order to run various combinations of the CodGradX servers.
+This repository contains the files to build Docker containers in order to run various combinations of the CodeGradX servers.